arthur8-source/SOC-Analayst-Hands-on-Lab/README.md

 ####  Executing the Payload
 I executed the generated payload on the Windows VM, which initiated a connection back to the C2 server.
 This setup allowed me to interact with the compromised system through the C2 framework, mimicking the actions of a real attacker.

+- One of the easiest ways to spot unusual processes is to simply look for ones that are NOT signed

+- My C2 implant shows as not signed, and is also active on the network.

    ![Console](Screenshots/Screenshot_2025_1.png)
     Start Sliver